 As a result, many introverted moms describe feeling anxious, depressed or overwhelmed during their baby’s first few months.
 While these emotions can strike any new mother (even extroverted ones), the experiences tend to be heightened for introverts.

 “I spent a lot of time crying,” says Shelsey Jarvis, an online business mindset coach and mom of two from Castlegar, BC.
 “I cried because I felt resentful and suffocated, and then I cried because I felt guilty for feeling that way.
-When they’re newborns, they need you for everything, and it’s hard for an introvert to be relied on so much [without any breaks].”
+When they’re newborns, they need you for everything, and it’s hard for an introvert to be relied on so much [without].”
 In fact, after her second was born, Jarvis developed postpartum depression and felt overwhelmed and constantly needed.

 Naomi Lieber, from Madison, Conn., felt similarly after her second son was born.
 “It was very overwhelming because it felt like he needed so much more than I had available to give,” she says.
 “His older brother was good with babysitters and happy to have his dad take care of him.
 But I knew my second son was screaming the entire time if I left him with anyone else.
 It was just constant for me and there was never enough time to recharge.”

 For me, a lot of my stress came down to expectations.
 First, the expectation that I could constantly sacrifice my time and energy day after day without stopping; second, the expectation that as a mother I was supposed to enjoy making that sacrifice.
 When I couldn’t do either, I felt guilty and totally defeated.
 I needed so much more time alone than other mothers; how was I going to survive parenthood?